-Policy Evidence for the Policy EL9 Local Green Spaces NPPF Part 8 on promoting healthy communities TVBLP policies E2, E6 and LHW1 Green Infrastructure Study for Test Valley 2014-2019 Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey 2a and from comments from parishioners at Regulation 14 on protecting the green spaces.
-WD working group report with maps supporting case for village green.
-(See Consultation Statement for full report.
-EL10 Light and Noise Pollution NPPF core principles TVBCLP (Objective 12) NDP Character Appraisal 2018 Results from NDP survey and evidence from parishioners at Regulation 14 HD1 Community Led Housing Mix including Affordable Homes TVBCLP COM7 (Affordable Housing), COM 8 (Rural Exception Affordable Housing) and COM 9 (Community Led Development) WCS Strategic Objective 3 and core policy 23 (South Wiltshire) Conclusions from analysis of the NDP survey highlight the following: A modest addition to the housing stock in both settlements is needed to sustain the community.
-While a mix of housing was supported, not least to grow the economy, a majority were in favour of 2-3 bedroom homes, with particular consideration for young families, affordability and local retirement needs.
+Policy Evidence for the Policy EL9 Local Green Spaces - TVBLP policies E2, E6 and LHW1 Green Infrastructure Study for Test Valley 2014-2019 Local Green Spaces TVBLP policies E2, E6 and LHW1 Green Infrastructure Study for Test Valley 2014-2019 Spaces Green Infrastructure Study for Test Valley 2014-2019 Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey 2a and from comments from parishioners at Regulation 14 on protecting the gree en spaces. • WD working group report with maps supporting case for village gree n (See Consultation Statement for full report.
+11. EL10 • NPPF core principles Light and Noise TVBCLP (Objective 12) Pollution NDP Character Appraisal 2018 e Results from NDP survey and evidence from parishioners at Regula 14 tion HD1 • TVBCLP COM7 (Affordable Housing), COM 8 (Rural Exception Community Affordable Housing) and COM 9 (Community Led Development) Led Housing WCS Strategic Objective 3 and core policy 23 (South Wiltshire) Mix including Conclusions from analysis of the NDP survey highlight the following Affordable • A modest addition to the housing stock in both settlements is needed to sustain the community.
+While a mix of housing was supported, not least to grow the economy, a majority were in far /OUT of 2-3 bedroom homes, with particular consideration for young families, affordability and local retirement needs.
 There are a few potential sites or plots (brownfield) within the settlement areas but not identified in this plan.
 There is a clear demand for some 1-2 bedroom affordable or community housing for young persons or the elderly.
 There are variances in need between the two villages because of differing issues affecting current mix, access, flooding risk and density.
-HD2 ■ TVBCLP COM 2 Infill sites WCS Core Policy 1 Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey 5e covering: Likes and Housing Location NDP WG (PD) Report Conservation Areas: Policy WDVDS: Policy Views expressed at Village events e.g. Fetes Regulation 14 consultation: TVBC comment and individual Parishioner comments (both settlements but different circumstances for each) HD3 Replacement or additions to existing building/garden Including Heritage Assets TVBCLP LE 16,17 and COM 11,12 WCS Core Policy 23 Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey covering: Dislikes: Garden grabbing and cramping NDP WG (PD) Report Designated Conservation Areas and WDVDS Views expressed at Village events e.g. Fetes Regulation 14 consultation: HD4 Design The design of buildings and use of materials provide the local areas with character and identity and should follow the guidelines in Village Design Statements (TVBCLP 7.13).
-West Dean has a Village Design Statement (WD VDS) that was adopted by both Wiltshire and Hampshire councils in 2013 as a supplementary planning document.
-The design features detailed in the WD VDS are relevant across the two parishes and thus the NDP designated area.
-NDP Survey Q 5f and responses to consultation Reg 14.
-HD5 Landscaping TVBCLP para 7.25 NDP Survey and Comments at Fetes
+HD2 TVBCLP COM 2 ■ WCS Core Policy 1 Infill sites Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey 5e covering: Likes and Housing Location ; NDP WG (PD) Report Conservation Areas: Policy ■ WDVDS: Policy Views expressed at Village events e.g. Fetes Regulation 14 consultation: TVBC comment and individual Parishior ner comments (both settlements but different circumstances for each) HD3 Replacement Results and reports of community consultation undertaken during or additions to preparation of the NDP including the NDP survey covering: Dislikes: existing Garden grabbing and cramping building/garden Including NDP WG (PD) Report Heritage Designated Conservation Areas and WDVDS Assets Views expressed at Village events e.g. Fetes Regulation 14 consultation: HD4 The design of buildings and use of materials provide the local areas with character and identity and should follow the guidelines in Village Design Design Design Design Statements (TVBCLP 7.13).
+West Dean has a Village Design Statement (WD VDS) that was adopted by both Wiltshire and 1 Hampshire councils in 2013 as a supplementary planning document The design features detailed in the WD VDS are relevant across the two parishes and thus the NDP designated area.
+NDP Survey Q 5fa responses to consultation Reg 14.
+HD5